Last Updated on August 2, 2023 by Grant

 The heart of downtown Cody is the Irma Hotel, built by Buffalo Bill himself and named after his favorite daughter.
 It remains a good place to get a beer, sit on the covered porch and enjoy the afternoon.

-Shops line the streets with plenty of western appeal, along with several bars and restaurants.
+Shops line the streets with plenty of western apparel, along with several bars and restaurants.
 There are a couple of breweries and a winery/distillery, as well.

 Leaving out from the Irma Hotel is the Cody Trolley Tours.
 The tour lasts about an hour and takes you on an incredibly informative tour of the city.
 We are not normally fans of tours like this, but the tour guides packed it with good information.